Joe Fleming explains how to prevent and treat Elbow Pain caused by weightlifting.

-There are also some specific exercises you can do to decrease your risk of experiencing elbow pain while lifting.
-By keeping your wrists, hand, and forearms strong and mobile, you are less likely to struggle with improper alignment and compensatory patterns that contribute to elbow pain.
+There are also some specific exercises to decrease your risk of experiencing elbow pain while lifting.
+Keeping your wrists, hands, and forearms strong and mobile makes you less likely to struggle with improper alignment and compensatory patterns that contribute to elbow pain.

 The following exercises are great to include in your warm-up routine:

 Bring all your fingers and thumb together and place a rubber band around them.
-Slowly open the thumb and fingers as far as you can, then bring them back together.
+Slowly open the thumb and fingers as far as possible, then bring them back together.
 Repeat 20-25 times.

 Wrist Flexor Stretch

 Extend your arm straight in front of you with your palm facing up.
 Use the other hand to pull the fingers back toward your body so that you feel a stretch in your forearm.
 Hold for 15-20 seconds and repeat 3-5 times before switching sides.

 Use a light dumbbell, 1-3 pounds is plenty, and sit on a bench with your forearm flat on your thigh.
 Hold the weight with the palm facing up, then slowly bend the wrist to curl it up toward your forearm, keep your arm resting on your thigh.
 Repeat 10-12 times, then switch sides.

 If you are already struggling with elbow pain, the following tips can help minimize your symptoms and get you back to pain-free workouts in no time:

 Elbow pain is irritating and can seriously hinder your gym progress.
 To keep yourself from getting slowed down by an injured elbow joint, implement these prevention and treatment tips right away.
 Your elbows will thank you!